Refugee-Learning-Accelerator/rla-course-central/challenge2/usertesting.md

 - *Content test:* feedback from real users and fans of our facebook page.

 - *Prototype test:* inside S-miles Center.
+Some pictures are included in "prototype_test" folder.

 ### What were the main points of feedback you received (share a summary)?